shuozhixu/JVSTA_2026/README.md

 ## Data files

 Data files are generated using [Atomsk](https://atomsk.univ-lille.fr).
 Make sure the software is installed.
 Atomsk scripts are provided in the `data` directory in this GitHub repository.
-Please use the correct script to generate the data file for each combination of dislocation character (edge or screw) and slip plane (from {110} to {134}).
-For example, to generate the data file for the edge dislocation on the {110} plane, run
+Use the correct script to generate the data file for each combination of dislocation character (edge or screw) and slip plane (from {110} to {134}).
+For example, for the edge dislocation on the {110} plane, run

 	sh 110_edge.sh